 Introduction: All about Ozone

-Like other environmental problems, Ozone Depletion is one that is very troubling, and rightly so, considered as a major environmental issue by all nations on the earth.
+Like other environmental problems, Ozone Depletion is one that is very important, and rightly so, considered as a major environmental issue by many environmental scientists all over the world.

 Have you ever felt the sun's intensity ripping through your skin on a hot afternoon?
 Probably so.